Deewana (TV series): Plot

 Deewana is the story of two brothers, Subhan (Tariq Jameel Paracha) and Tabrez (Waseem Abbas).
 The younger brother, Tabrez, considers his older brother a father figure.
 Subhan Qureshi is married to Shamma (Saba Hameed) and later loses his ability to talk.
 Tabrez is married to Abdun (Farah Shah).
 Subhan and Shamma have a son, Shayan, and a daughter, Mehru/Mehr Sultana (Iqra Aziz).
 Tabrez has a son, Harris (Junaid Akhter), and a daughter, Rabia.
 Shayan falls in love with Rabia and marries her.
 One day, Shayan and Rabia fight.
 She expresses her dislike for Shayan.
 Shayan grabs his pistol, but Rabia snatches it from him.
 By the time the rest of the family arrives, Rabia has shot Shayan and committed suicide.

 This incident leads to a fight between the two families because Tabrez and his family think that Mehru killed Rabia.
 However, Tabrez apologizes to Subhan and his wife after a court decision.
 Shamma does not forgive him, but Subhan does.
-Mehru and Harris like each other, so Shamma creates an organized marriage with them.
+Mehru and Harris like each other, so Shamma arranges their marriage.
 To make it even more complicated, Harris was angry with Mehru for shooting his sister, but eventually, they forgive each other.
 Later, they both get married.
 Tabrez has decided to take revenge for his daughter's murder on Mehru, so he asks Harris to leave her on their wedding night.
-Harris was upset that he had to betray his wife like that, but he did it, leaving a note from his father to Shamma telling her that they had taken their revenge.
+Harris was upset that he had to betray his wife like that, but he did so, leaving a note from his father to Shamma telling her that they had taken their revenge.
 Mehru wakes up and finds the note.
 She runs after Harris, trying to find him, but cannot; that night, it was also raining heavily.
 While running, Mehru falls in front of Falak's (Shehroz Sabzwari) cycle, and she faints.
 Falak carries her to his home.
 There, he tries to wake her up, but Falak's mother Husn Ara (Hina Bayat) arrives and tells him to take her to her people (humans), as both of them are jinns.
 Abdun's (Farah Shah) cousin Shabnam (Fazila Qazi) lives near Mehru's house, and she sees Falak bring Mehru back and immediately informs Abdun (Farah Shah) about it.